Marigold Fund

 Family of Antonio Chavez in the small city of Kerman, CA harvest marigolds and amaranth.
 Read more about the Chavez family here

-The tiny population centers of farmworkers, migrants and Tribal people in the most remote regions of this patchwork have historically struggled with the most acute impacts of pesticide exposure and the health risks that come with life spent working in the fields.
-These towns are famous only because the Grapes of Wrath documented a few of them and a few more were stops on Cesar Chavez’ March for Justice in the Spring of 1966.
-These settlements have been populated by waves of migrants over the last 100 years, left bereft by the state and federal water projects and rendered vulnerable to increasingly fatal summers.
-I went specifically to these cracks in empire seeking teachings of human and non-human adaptation at the rock bottom of land, water, and natural resource capture.
-I have been jamming a wedge in the door of systems collapse and peering in, what I’ve learned is that new worlds are being born as we speak.
+I went specifically into these cracks in empire, and I return again and again in search of the teachings of human and non-human adaptation at the rock bottom of land, water, and natural resource capture.
+I have been jamming a wedge in the door of systems collapse and peering in, and what I’ve learned is that new worlds are being born as we speak.
 We just have to know where to hold our attention.

 Are you a cook, eater, policymaker, farmer, land or seed steward, funder or otherwise someone who wonders how to cut a meaningful path in the murk of the current moment?
 Maybe you want to begin partnering up with rural people and places to start reseeding this impossibly beautiful state together?
 There in the seeds of the apple of California, the magic of survival is taking place.
 I invite you to join me.